dagster-io/dagster/RELEASING.md

   maintainer on the projects.
 - You must export `SLACK_RELEASE_BOT_TOKEN` with an appropriate value.
 - You should also export `PYTHONDONTWRITEBYTECODE=1` to avoid writing any extraneous .pyc files.
+- You should have set your git config name and email (used for the Slack post).

 ### Release checklist